ArkEcosystem/python-crypto/README.md

 5. Run the entire test suite again, confirming that all tests pass including the ones you just added.
 6. Send a GitHub Pull Request.
 GitHub Pull Requests are the expected method of code collaboration on this project.

-If you have any questions, requests or ideas open an issue or ask us in #python on [ARK's Slack](https://ark.io/slack).
+If you have any questions, requests or ideas open an issue or ask us in #python on the [ArkEcosystem Slack](https://ark.io/slack).

 ## Documentation